Power Universe: Power (2014–2020)

 James St. Patrick finds himself in trouble when he is caught between balancing two separate lives.
 Trying to leave his past as a smooth yet ruthless drug-dealer nicknamed "Ghost," his new goals to be a legitimate nightclub owner and to save his crumbling marriage don't come easy.
 As the "ghost" of his past comes to roost, James must evade the police, manage shifting economic alliances, and attempt to leave the criminal world behind.

 Power Book II: Ghost (2020–2024)

 Serving as a sequel to the original series, Power Book II: Ghost follows Tariq St. Patrick as he navigates a new life.
 With a desire to shed his father's legacy, he too finds himself entangled in the complications of drug operations and family affairs.
 With mounting pressure to save his family, he must learn to balance his drug operation, take on the cutthroat Tejada family, and avoid scrutiny from local and federal law enforcement.

-Power Book III: Raising Kanan (2021–present)
+Power Book III: Raising Kanan (2021–2026)

 In a prequel to the original series, Power Book III: Raising Kanan follows the journey of young Kanan Stark as he first gets into the drug-dealing game in the 1990s to his role as a major antagonist in Power.